logchange/hofund/README.md

   <img src="https://github.com/logchange/hofund/raw/master/hofund.gif" />
 </div>

-- [pronunciation in Old Norse](https://forvo.com/word/h%C7%ABfu%C3%B0/) also you can pronunce it as`ho` `fund`
+# Introduction

-- is a tool set to monitor applications, connections and discover current state of components of the system
+Hofund is a tool set to monitor applications, connections and discover current state of components of the system.
+Exposed metric are gathered by prometheus and provides information about system health.

+## Project name and pronunciation

+[pronunciation in Old Norse](https://forvo.com/word/h%C7%ABfu%C3%B0/) also you can pronunce it as`ho` `fund`

 ```
 Hǫfuð ("man-head," Norwegian hoved, Danish hoved, Swedish huvud and Icelandic höfuð)